bgianfo/arf/README.md

 This project is an attempt to implement an Adaptive Range Filter in Elixir.

-# Resources: #
+# External Resources: #
- - Original paper from Microsoft Research (MSR) on the data structure: [pdf][http://research.microsoft.com/pubs/220613/p1714-kossmann.pdf]
+ - Original paper from Microsoft Research (MSR) on the data structure: [pdf](http://research.microsoft.com/pubs/220613/p1714-kossmann.pdf)
- - Project page for the paper at MSR: [link][http://research.microsoft.com/apps/pubs/default.aspx?id=220613]
+ - Project page for the paper at MSR: [link](http://research.microsoft.com/apps/pubs/default.aspx?id=220613)